CanDIG/htsget_app/PySAM-with-s3.md

 ## 1) Download and install htslib version from developer branch

-We discovered that the latest release of htslib(1.9) does not support signed s3 buckets,but their developer branch does.
+Although the current release of htslib should support s3 buckets, they do not support signed s3 buckets.
+We discovered that the latest release of htslib(1.9) does not support signed s3 buckets, but their developer branch does.
 The installation instructions can be found here: https://github.com/samtools/htslib .
 Make sure to add the --enable-s3 option during installation.

 To check whether htslib installed correctly, use the command:
 ```